joaogalhardi/Wildbeast/README.md

 </div>

 <div align="center">

-## Project developed at Origamid Course.
+## Project developed at Origamid Course with the goal of builded a website just with Grid Layout.
 </div>

 <div align="center">